Modern Slavery Act

 - inform them about our internal policies for prevention.

 This statement has been approved by GBM’s board of directors, who will review and update it annually.
-7th January 2019.
+3rd of February 2020.